 Science is all about finding patterns.

 The basis of the activity is that groups are given a cube with 5 of the 6 sides filled out with letters, numbers, and shapes in some sort of predictable pattern.
 Their task is to figure out what needs to go on that missing side.
 There are several examples of this activity posted online (1, 2, 3) but I decided to make my own because I wanted to have multiple levels to challenge all of my students.
-I have included a printable template at the bottom of this post that can be cut out and folded into cubes.
+I have included a printable template to fold, stickers to make mini cubes, and links to virtual cubes to use in your own classrooms.

 If you are looking for something a little more durable that will last year after year, I made my set out of some spare 4x4's that I cut up into cubes with laminated side labels.
 If you don't have access to the materials or tools to make big ones like these, see the end of this post for an update about how to make mini wooden inquiry cubes with craft blocks and address label stickers.

 After the introduction, I explain the other three levels of difficulty and let the students work with a partner to decode the missing sides.
 My role from this point on, is simply as a checkpoint.
 Students are allowed to present their predictions to me up to 3 times but I will only tell them whether or not they have completed the task 100% correctly or not.
 Many times, they are only missing one or two small details, but they have recheck all of their work because they don’t receive any clues about where their prediction isn’t matching.
 This can be very frustrating for anyone, but given enough time to struggle through it, every group completes at least one cube before class is over.